atpritam/Voice-Assistant/README.md

 ### Intent Recognition Pipeline

-The system uses a cascading pipeline where each layer is tried sequentially until confident recognition is achieved:
+The system implements a cascading three-layer architecture where each layer applies progressively sophisticated NLP techniques until confident intent recognition is achieved:

 1. **Algorithmic Layer**: Fast pattern matching using keyword extraction, synonym expansion, and string similarity metrics
-2. **Semantic Layer**: Neural embedding-based similarity using pre-trained transformer models
+2. **Semantic Layer**: Deep semantic understanding using transformer-based sentence embeddings for context-aware similarity matching
 3. **LLM Layer**: Fallback to language models for complex queries and response generation

 Each layer can be independently enabled or disabled with configurable confidence thresholds.